Site news

 ICBM project (1991)

-5th generation long-range ballistic missiles (land-based)
+5th generation long-range ballistic missiles (land-based and air-launched)

 RT-2PM2 Topol-M